-Organisations offer new enquiring prospects the latest communication ‘gear’.
-Many have ‘no idea’ and a lack of control in responding promptly, leaving new enquiring customers feeling delated.
-This leads to viral bad publicity their organisation is clueless of.
+Organisations offer new enquiring prospects the latest communication methods, and some even aim to be omnichannel.
+However, many organisations have no idea and a lack of control in responding promptly, leaving new enquiring customers feeling deflated.
+As a result, this leads to viral bad publicity their organisation is clueless of.

 What are we talking about?